-Reserves for losses and loss adjustment expenses represent estimates of future payments of reported and unreported claims for losses and related expenses as at 31 December 2019.
-This involves exercise of significant judgment and use of key inputs and assumptions such as inflation, claims development patterns and regulatory changes.
-Specifically, long-tail lines of business, which often have low frequency, high severity claims settlements, are generally more difficult to project and subject to greater uncertainties than shorttail, high frequency claims.
+Reserves for losses and loss adjustment expenses represent estimates of future payments of reported and unreported claims for losses and related expenses as at 31 December 2020.
+This involves exercise of significant judgement and use of key inputs and assumptions such as inflation, claims development patterns and regulatory changes.
+Specifically, long-tail lines of business, which often have low frequency, high severity claims settlements, are generally more difficult to project and subject to greater uncertainties than short-tail, high frequency claims.
 Further, not all catastrophic events can be modelled using actuarial methodologies, which increases the degree of judgment needed in estimating general insurance loss reserves.

-At the end of each financial year, management employ the services of an external actuary in the determination of its insurance liability after considering the accuracy and integrity of data used $\emptyset$ Performed sensitivity testing and evaluated the in the financial statements to reflect the liabilities to determined by the actuary
+At the end of each financial year, management employ the services of an external actuary in the determination of its insurance liability after considering the accuracy and integrity of data used in the valuation.
+Necessary adjustments are made in the financial statements to reflect the liabilities determined by the actuary management related to the valuation of general insurance reserves.